Rune580/RiskOfOptions/README.md

 Github: Rune580

 # Changelog
+    2.4.0:
+      Added IntSlider option, which is just a normal slider but it accepts an ConfigEntry<int> instead.

     2.3.2:
       Added overrides for modGuid and modName when adding an option.
       CheckBox is now a prefab instead of being copied from a button in game.
 What does that mean for the normal user?